by Ramsey Margolis • onemindfulbreath.org.nz/ramsey-margolis

 Once you have an established meditation practice, your greatest challenge is to take full responsibility for that practice.
 Meditation braces our intuition, which in turn allows us to make informed choices about which practice(s) to pursue, which groups to join, which teachers to listen to, which websites to follow, and which books to read.

-As we cultivate meditation, bringing the fourfold task and the eightfold path in general in our lives like the sunshine and rain that helps our food grow, something marvellous happens: this practice subtly but profoundly begins to transform us.
+As we cultivate meditation, bringing Gotama’s fourfold task, and the eightfold path in general, into our lives like the sunshine and rain that helps our food grow, something marvellous happens: this practice subtly but profoundly begins to transform us.
 It’s not just hard slog.
 If we meditate wisely and intelligently, the mind will lead us into some wonderful places.

 So when you meditate, you will experience some ease in your life.
 You’ll be calmer, more emotionally present, more compassionate and less the victim of reactive triggers; a self-regulating adult, you’ll be somewhat less prone to self-soothing addictive behaviours.